+Play is an important focus area in kindergartens also in The Children's House.
+Play is important for building social relationships, language development and learning.
 Play, care, learning and positive attitude should be seen in this context.

 3.1 The kindergarten Act and Framework plan for the Content and Tasks of Kindergartens